After-Hours Care

 **For Urgent or Emergent Issues Only**

-If you need urgent medical attention that can not wait until normal business hours, please have our after-hours care provider paged at Hahnemann Family Health Center of Worcester, at 508-334-8830 and identify yourself as a WPI student.
-The doctor on call will return your call as soon as possible.
+If you need urgent medical attention that cannot wait until normal business hours (Monday-Friday 8am to 4:30pm), please call our after-hours care provider at UMass Hahnemann Family Health Center of Worcester, at 508-334-8830.
+Identify yourself as a WPI student to the person answering the phone, and they will have the medical provider on call return your call as soon as possible.

-If there is a life-threatening emergency or if a student is too sick to make necessary arrangements or needs physical assistance, please contact Campus Police at 508-831-5433 and an officer will respond to the student's location and request an ambulance if warranted.
+If there is a life-threatening emergency or if you are too sick to make necessary arrangements or need physical assistance, please contact Campus Police at 508-831-5555 and an officer will respond to your location and request an ambulance if warranted.
 Students with serious illnesses and injuries will be transported to a local hospital via ambulance.
 The ambulance fee will be the responsibility of the student.
 To report off-campus emergencies, call 911.

 Loss of consciousness |